okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 #### Add an App Instance target to an App administrator role

 Assign an admin role to a specific App Instance to grant the admin permission to manage an instance of one App or instances of multiple Apps.
 App Instances are specific Apps that admins have created in their org.
 For example, there may be a Salesforce App configured differently for each sales region of a company.
-When you create an App Instance target, an admin may be assigned to manage only two instances of the configured Salesforce Apps and perhaps assigned to manage an instance of another configured App, such as Workday.
+When you create an App Instance target, an admin may be assigned to manage only two instances of the configured Salesforce Apps and may be assigned to manage an instance of another configured App such as Workday.

-> **Note:** You can target a mixture of both App and App Instance targets, but can't assign permissions to manage all instances of an App and then a subset of that same App.
-For example, you can't specify that an admin has access to manage all instances of a Salesforce app and then also specific configurations of the Salesforce app.
+> **Note:** You can target a mixture of both App and App Instance targets, but can't assign permissions to manage all the instances of an App and then a subset of that same App.
+For example, you can't specify that an admin has access to manage all the instances of a Salesforce app and then also specific configurations of the Salesforce app.

 ##### Add an App Instance target to an App administrator role given to a User